r-pufky/docs/services/radarr/README.md

 You can copy your existing configuration to docker `/config` directory adjusting for paths.

+* The UID/GID should be set to a user/group that has access to your media.
+* Your downloader will report the download path **mapped in the downloader docker/service**.
+You need to map this exact path in radarr for it to be able to post-process downloads properly.
+* See [radarr config example](radarr.config.md) for example configuration.

+### Independent Container
 ```bash
 docker run -t -d \
   --name radarr \